We greatly appreciate pull requests that extend the automated tests that vet the basic functionality of the Docker images.

 If your test is located in

-If you want to run a python script in one of our images, you could add a unit test.
+You can add a unit test if you want to run a python script in one of our images.

 Files in this folder will be executed in the container when tests are run.

-You could see an example for the TensorFlow package here.
+You can see an example for the TensorFlow package here.

 Contributing New Tests#

 Please follow the process below to add new tests:

 Add your test code to one of the modules in